 - Personal growth and on-going professional development: What might you identify as opportunities for personal growth as a community engagement professional in this particular area?
 What resources or strategies do you believe would serve to advance your learning and competence in this area?

-How might I earn full certification as a Campus Compact Community Engaged Professional?
+How do I earn full certification as a Community Engagement Professional?

 How much will it cost to earn a micro-credential?

 Each micro-credential application requires a $60 application fee.
 The fee helps to cover a small portion of the software and administrative costs Campus Compact is undertaking as a third party credentialer.